andyco98/UTILE-Gen/README.md

 - Pip install the jupyter notebook library
     - pip install notebook
 - From your Anaconda console open jupyter notebook (just tip "jupyter notebook" and a window will pop up)
-- Open the DatasetGenerator.ipynb file from the jupyter notebook directory
+- Open the /UTILE-Gen/UTILE-GenTool/UTILE-GenDatasetGenerator.ipynb file from the jupyter notebook directory
+- Further instructions on how to use the tool are attached to the code with examples in the juypter notebook
 ## Dependencies
 The following libraries are needed to run the program:
   - pip install opencv-python